honeycombio/academy-intro-refinery/README.md

 `./run [ otel-collector | loadgen[123] | refinery ]`

-Note: not all services are present in the main branch so some services won't start until they've been added to the docker-compose.yaml file
+Note: not all services are present in the main branch so some services won't start until they've been added to the `docker-compose.yaml` file.

+Note: This course assumes you're using Linux or macOS.
+If you're using Windows, use WSL.

 ### Stop the app